ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 #### Open questions
 1. What do we do with the existing FIS data?
 Just leave it there for now?
+   - Persisted events stored in the FIS are analogous to FileUploadReport events, we might be able to migrate them for continuity.

 #### Work to be performed for the FIS
 - [ ] Ensure DLQ is enabled
-- [ ] Add outbox subscriber for `FileUploadBox` and `FileUpload` events
+- [ ] Add outbox subscriber for `FileUpload` events
 - [ ] Add persistent publisher for `FileUploadReport` events
 - [ ] Add HTTP endpoints as outline above
+- [ ] Write migration for existing persisted events if possible
 - [ ] Write tests

 ### DHFS:
 The DHFS is a new service that is operated by the Data Hubs for the purpose of performing file validation and re-encryption, and to keep file ingest in general as a federated operation.
+The DHFS operates two instances: a client instance, which performs the interrogation work and is always running; and a cleanup instance, which runs at some interval and deletes files from the `interrogation` bucket once they've been copied to permanent storage.

+#### DHFS Interrogator (primary instance)

 It polls the FIS's HTTP API to get a list of `FileUploads` for files that have been recently uploaded to its `inbox` bucket.
 The DHFS decrypts each file and re-encrypts it using a new file secret before uploading it to the Data Hub's `interrogation` bucket.
 Along the way, it calculates the checksums of the unencrypted and re-encrypted file content.
-When the whole file has been re-encrypted and uploaded, the DHFS compares the unencrypted content's checksum against the value obtained from the corresponding `FileUpload`, and the re-encrypted content's checksum against the value calculated by S3 in the `interrogation` bucket.
+When the whole file has been re-encrypted and uploaded, the DHFS compares the unencrypted content's SHA-256 checksum against the value obtained from the corresponding `FileUpload`, and the re-encrypted content's MD5 checksum against the value calculated by S3 in the `interrogation` bucket.

 If a checksum discrepancy is found, the DHFS rejects the upload and posts a `FileUploadReport` to the FIS's HTTP API which indicates that the file did not pass inspection.
 If checksums match and there are no other errors during upload, the DHFS accepts the upload and the `FileUploadReport` sent to the FIS reflects that the file passed inspection.